-200,000 seconds12).
+estimate was later revised to 2.5 days, or 200,000 seconds12).
 Two years later, the Chinese light-based quantum computer Jiuzhang 2.013, and the superconducting quantum computer Zuchongzhi 2.114, solved specific problems respectively 100 trillion and 10 million times faster than the most powerful supercomputer available today.
-In June 2022, Xanadu, a Canadian company specialising in photonic QC, also demonstrated quantum computational advantage with an experiment run on their cloud-accessible machine Borealis 15.
+In June 2022, Xanadu, a Canadian company specialising in photonic QC, also demonstrated quantum computational advantage with an experiment run on their cloud-accessible machine Borealis15.
 The most recent experiment (taking measurements that correspond to drawing a sample from a distribution) took Borealis 36 μs per sample, whereas the estimated time for the world's fastest supercomputer to model the same experiment using the best algorithms currently known would have been 9000 years.
 All four demonstrations were based on curated problems specifically designed to showcase quantum advantage.
-In June 2023, IBM claimed "quantum utility" when it solved an Ising problem with applications in physics and engineering on its 127-qubit Eagle processor16.
+In June 2023, IBM claimed "quantum utility" when it solved an Ising problem with applications in physics and engineering on its 127-gubit Eagle processor16.
 In this case, the advantage over classical systems is in the memory requirements.
-While IBM's claim has been disputed and efficient quantum-inspired classical solutions using tensor networks have been found 17,18, it is still an important step forward regarding the ability of QC to solve real problems.
-On 4 December 2023, IBM revealed a 1121 qubit processor (Condor) based on its existing technology and a new higher quality gubit processor codenamed Heron (with 133 qubits)19.
+While IBM's claim has been disputed and efficient guantum-inspired classical solutions using tensor networks have been found^{17,18}, it is still an important step forward regarding the ability of QC to solve real problems.
+On 4 December 2023.
+IBM revealed a 1121 gubit processor (Condor) based on its existing technology and a new higher quality gubit processor codenamed Heron (with 133 qubits)19.
 Demonstrating quantum advantage in practical applications remains a primary objective for global QC projects.

 Despite these impressive technological breakthroughs, today's quantum computers need to improve their performance before they can create tangible value for businesses across a broad range of sectors.
-The main bottlenecks to achieving the necessary performance are in the manufacturability and manipulation of large numbers of physical qubits, combined with their significant rates of error: errors are generated throughout the whole computing cycle, including qubit preparation,
+The main bottlenecks to achieving the necessary performance are in the manufacturability and manipulation of large numbers of physical qubits, combined with their significant rates of error: errors are